Role & Responsibilities

 Auditing the product to find what needed to be standardized

 Before creating the design system, I conducted a detailed audit of the existing Zeda.io interface to understand where inconsistencies were happening.
-The product had grown quickly, and many screens were created based on immediate feature needs rather than a shared design foundation.
-The audit helped identify repeated UI patterns, duplicated components, inconsistent styling, and missing design rules.
-It also gave the team a clear view of why a unified design system was needed to improve consistency, reduce rework, and support faster product development.
+The audit showed inconsistency was a system problem, not a screen problem.
+It gave the team a clear view of why a unified design system was needed.

 Key metrics